Being a call center agent isn’t an easy job.

 2. Build a Positive Call Center Environment

-It can nurture a positive attitude in the workplace, increase team bonding, and help people deal with or recover from stressful work situations.
+- Help people deal with or recover from stressful work situations.

 Lastly, it may not seem significant, but how your agents dress can also impact the overall work environment, even if it’s virtual.

 Smart, formal work clothes put the team in a professional mindset, boosting call center agent motivation and confidence.

 Here are 18 Ways to Improve Your Work Environment and boost agent productivity.